erfan-davoodi-nasr/LivePrice/README.md

 # LivePrice
-The live price of Tether in Tomans without using API
+The live price of Currencies and stocks without using API for all sites this code --> Tether in Tomans